Open Office Hours

 The following guidelines and resources will help you create effective marketing materials that reflect the University at Buffalo brand and ensure compliance with established standards.

 All PDFs and internal documents, spreadsheets, presentations, video clips, etc., must meet accessibility requirements.
-Transitioning PDFs and all internal media files to either web content or digital forms is the best solution.
+Converting PDFs and all internal media files into web content or digital forms is the best solution.
 If you must use a PDF, you can receive special SUNY pricing with GrackleDocs for PDF remediation.

 All digital communications (websites, social media, email, etc.) must meet WCAG 2.1 AA accessibility guidelines.
-If you manage a website or social media channel, you are responsible for knowing and adhering to these requirements.
+If you manage a website or social media channel, you are responsible for understanding and complying with these requirements.

 Captioning is a critical and required component of audio and video accessibility.
 More information about accessibility and GrackleDocs is available on UB’s Electronic Accessibility website.